Best contraception for PCOS – The Lowdown guide

 - Weight gain

-You should talk to your GP, or one of our amazing doctors at The Lowdown, if you have any of these symptoms and think you may have PCOS.
+You should talk to your GP or one of our amazing doctors at The Lowdown, if you have any of these symptoms and think you may have PCOS.
 Whilst PCOS cannot be cured, the symptoms of PCOS can be managed.
 Your GP will be able to recommend the best treatment options depending on your symptoms.

 Best contraception for PCOS

-The best pill for PCOS
+What’s the best contraceptive pill for PCOS?

 Similar to the combined pill, the vaginal ring and contraceptive patch are methods which also contain oestrogen and progestogen.
 This means that although compared to the combined pill they may look different and how you use them is different, these three methods all act in the same way and have the same benefits for women with PCOS.